Smezio/ContactsWebapp/README.md

 - PUT /api/contacts/{id} -> update existing contact
 - DELETE /api/contacts/{id} -> delete existing contact by id

+A public copy of these endpoints are created on /api/public path.

 Further information about API can be fetched from the OpenAPI file:
 - JSON: /api/docs
 - UI: /api/docs/index.html